Thursday, November 29, 2012

 who amused and sarcastic and ego-driven and narcissistic sat

-up laughing in the artificial comfort of
+up laughing in the artificial dinge of

 fashionable bars floating through gentrified parts of the city

-contemplating money,
+contemplating salaries,

 saw lifestyle brands reaching target audiences successful,